 Can’t poop?
 Need to?
-This smoothie is jam-packed with gut-healing ingredients and specifically designed to get things moving.
-I wrote an article years ago where I interviewed 10 of the world’s best gastroenterologists about their favorite constipation-busting foods, and the two that came up over and over again were chia seeds and raspberries.
+This Ultimate Green Smoothie for Constipation is jam-packed with gut-healing ingredients like fibrous fats and leafy greens specifically designed to get things moving.
+Back in my editorial days, I wrote an article where I interviewed ten of the world’s best gastroenterologists about their favorite constipation-busting foods, and I was shocked at the two that came up over and over again: chia seeds and raspberries.

 What are probiotics and why do I need them?

-The definition of probiotics is: Live microorganisms which, when administered in adequate amounts, confer a health benefit on the host.
-What we call probiotics colloquially tend to be capsules that contain various strains of bacteria designed to supplement or add to your own microbiome.
+The definition of probiotics is: live microorganisms which, when administered in adequate amounts, confer a health benefit on the host.
+What we call probiotics tend to be capsules that contain various strains of bacteria designed to supplement or add to your own microbiome.
 Which might make you ask…

 What is my microbiome?

 Your microbiome is all of the microbiota (or teeny tiny bacteria) that reside in various parts of your body.
 We hear a lot about our gut microbiomes, but you actually have a vaginal microbiome, a skin microbiome, an oral microbiome.
-The gut is definitely a hub though, so taking care of your gut microbiome can help with all of that.
-This is one of the reasons why, when people have great gut health, they often see an improvement in acne, yeast infections, energy, and more.
+The gut is definitely a hub though, so taking care of your gut microbiome can help with everything else.
+This is one of the reasons why, when people have great gut health, they often see an improvement in:

 Are probiotics enough for optimal gut health?

-Okay, so how do I take care of my gut health?
+How do I take care of my gut to stop constipation?

 Beyond the mega-science that goes into each little capsule, I love that Seed puts sustainability at the fore.
 When you purchase Seed, you’ll get a welcome kit in biodegradable packaging that contains gorgeous, glass refillable containers for your Synbiotics.
 Refills come in biodegradable pouches (so much less carbon-footprint to ship) that you simply fill your jars with.

 I’d love for you to try Seed—I stand by them so strongly.
-You can use my code LIZMOODY at seed.com to get 15 off your order!
 I can’t wait to hear what you think!

 Thanks to Seed for sponsoring this recipe!
 All opinions are my own.Print